coralscreates/coralscreates/README.md

 Hi I am Coralie
 # 🎓 Education

-I am master's student currently studying Data Science at The University Of Sheffield My undergraduate degree was in Psychology
+|Currently a Master's student studying Data Science at The University Of Sheffield
+|BSc in Psychology

 <!--